-Alpheratz belongs to Andromeda, but is part of the Great Square | EarthSky.org
+Alpheratz belongs to Andromeda, but is part of the Great Square | EarthSky

-There’s a large, easily recognizable pattern of 4 medium-bright stars – up in the sky on October and November evenings – that stargazers call the Great Square of Pegasus.
-One of these stars, however, doesn’t formally belong to the constellation Pegasus.
+There’s a large, easily recognizable pattern of four medium-bright stars – up in the sky on October and November evenings – that stargazers call the Great Square of Pegasus.
+However, one of these stars doesn’t formally belong to the constellation Pegasus.
 It’s Alpheratz, the brightest star in the constellation Andromeda.
-Many people use this star to locate the Andromeda galaxy in the night sky.
+In fact, many people use this star to locate the Andromeda Galaxy in the night sky.
 While it appears as a single star to the unaided eye, Alpheratz is actually a tight double star system.

-The 2021 lunar calendars are here!
-Order yours before they’re gone.
-Makes a great gift!

 When can you see the star Alpheratz?

 This star reaches its midnight culmination – its highest point in the sky at midnight – on October 9.
-So it’s generally considered an autumn star for Northern Hemisphere observers.
-You can see it in summertime, too, of course, when it rises late at night.
+So, it’s generally considered an autumn star for Northern Hemisphere observers.
+Yet you can see it in the summertime when it rises late at night.
 And by late winter, Alpheratz is setting with the sun.

 At magnitude 2.06, Alpheratz isn’t as bright as the sky’s brightest stars.
-You can spot it easily, except in very light-polluted areas.
+But you can spot it easily, except in very light-polluted areas.

-How can you use Alpheratz to help find the Andromeda galaxy?
+Use Alpheratz to find the Andromeda Galaxy

 The Andromeda galaxy, also known as M31, is the nearest large spiral galaxy to Earth.
 It’s the most distant thing we can see with the unaided eye, though you’ll need a dark sky to see it.
 Autumn is a good time to look.

-People often find the Andromeda galaxy by star-hopping from Alpheratz to two other stars in the constellation Andromeda, Mirach and Mu Andromedae.
-After you find those two stars, you can draw a line between them, and extend that line to find the galaxy, as shown in the chart above.
+People often find the Andromeda Galaxy by star-hopping from Alpheratz to two other stars in the constellation Andromeda, Mirach and Mu Andromedae.
+After you find those two stars, you can draw a line between them, and extend that line to find the galaxy, as shown in the chart below.

 Science of Alpheratz